azimov/cigram/README.rst

     graph, vertex_positions, community_memberships = cigram.cigram_graph(1000, 5, 5)

 graph is a networkx model, vertex_positions is a dict of vertex positions by node id, and community memberships is a dict of vertex memberships of each cluster.

-If you do some analysis you will notice that this is not an erdos-renyi random graph and the communities vary in size; that's sort of the point.

-Fitting to real world networks is a trickier problem covered in more detail in the jupyter notebook notebooks/fitting.inbpy